E(3)-equivariant models cannot learn chirality: Field-based molecular generation: Molecule graph extraction parameters and algorithms

+where $\mathcal{G}$ consists of the evaluated field locations, $t_b$ is an additional bond threshold, and $d_2$ is the radius of the sphere centered on $\m_{ij}$, around which we check for $\u_b$ values.
+A covalent bond type $b$ is added between atoms $i$ and $j$ if $B_{ij,b} \ne \varnothing$.

-To ensure we don't miss bonds due to the low resolution, we select a large sphere (determined by its radius $d_2$) around the approximate bond positions $\m_{ij}$, within which we check for values greater than $r$.
-Additionally, since the true $\m_{ij}$ positions may land at the edge of a voxel, the maximum value corresponding to bonds $b_{ij}$ in the tensors $\u_b$ can be small, and therefore we chose a low threshold $r$.
+To ensure we don't miss bonds due to the low resolution, we select a large sphere (determined by its radius $d_2$) around the approximate bond positions $\m_{ij}$ and small threshold values $t_b$.
 This may then recover bonds at positions where the model did not generate a true RBF bond component.

-\paragraph{Optimizing $\gamma_{ij}$} To remove erroneous bonds, extracted due to our lenient bond-extraction parameters, we optimize the $\gamma_{ij}$ assigned to each bond $b_{ij}$, assuming the mean bond positions $\m_{ij}$ fixed.
-Let $\gamma_b =\{\gamma_{ij}; b_{ij}=b \}$ (where $b_{ij}$ is initially assigned based on the condition $B_{ij,b} \ne \varnothing$), then optimize the RBF components $\gamma_b$ using equation~\ref{eq:optimizeBonds}.
+\paragraph{Bond optimization $\gamma_{ij}$} To remove erroneous bonds, extracted due to our lenient bond-extraction parameters ($d_1, d_2, t_b$), we optimize the $\gamma_{ij}$ values for all $B_{ij,b}\neq \varnothing$ assuming the mean bond positions $\m_{ij}$ fixed, using equation~\ref{eq:optimizeBonds}.
 In Figure~\ref{img:MolGraphExtraction}, we analyze how robust the method is to various degrees of uniform noise.
-We choose 300 molecules from the QM9 dataset and gradually add more and more noise to the voxelized fields $\u$.
+We choose 300 molecules from the QM9 dataset and gradually increase the noise amount to the voxelized field values $\u$.

+Figure~\ref{fig:bondOptimizationRemoval} illustrates a bond that was initially extracted based on $B_{ij,b} \ne \varnothing$, but removed after optimizing and finding the low $\gamma_{ij}$ value.

 \paragraph{Parameters} We choose threshold parameter $t=0.3$ in Algorithm~\ref{alg:peakExtr}.
 For bond detection, we choose a large distance $d_1$ of $0.35$\AA \ (for reference, the margin used to detect bond type 1 based on distance in the ablation Table~\ref{table:Ablation} is $0.1$\AA).
-The distance $d_2=0.45$ \AA \ will result in the method checking for the closest midpoint voxel to $\m_{ij}$ and a few others directly in contact with it, while the bond threshold is set to $r=0.3$.
+The distance $d_2=0.45$ \AA \ will result in the method checking for the closest midpoint voxel to $\m_{ij}$ and a few others directly in contact with it.
+The bond threshold is set to $t_b=0.3$.
 Both the mean positions $\m$ and bond RBF component factors $\gamma_{ij}$ are optimized using gradient descent for 500 iterations and a learning rate of $5$.
 All parameters were selected according to robustness analyses, such as the one illustrated in Figure~\ref{img:MolGraphExtraction}, based on the training data.